Knhwong/189lFinal/GameBasicInformation.md

 Foundational Shield Mechanics (Taking Damage, Rendering)

 *General Polishing & Foundations*
-Created the base architecture (now mostly overwritten) along with most prefabs, general polishing of other code and game coherence.
+Created the base architecture of most of the game (Shield, Player, Enemy, Projectile) along with the prefabs and gameobject, most stuff is then further refined by other members.

 *TileMap & Level  Design*
 Implementation of TileMaps and Level Design.